Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

 > This is why `endl` is not as fast as using `\n`; `endl` will also flush the console buffer, which is way slower than only doing a newline.
 {: .prompt-info }

+The diagram below shows the overall architecture of the logger and sink system:

 ```mermaid
 classDiagram
     class BaseSink {